schemacrawler/SchemaCrawler/schemacrawler-docs/explore-adventureworks/explore-adventureworks.md

   - Write a nicely formatted SQL query to find the number of employees in each shift for each department, using fully qualified table names.
   - What are the tables in this database?
   - What is the purpose of this database?
   - Write a nicely formatted SQL query to find the current employee first and last names and departments, using fully qualified table names.
-An employee is a person.

 ## Tear Down